emptymalei/deep-learning/dl/time-series/timeseries-generating-process.md

     ![random gaussian series](assets/timeseries-generating-process/random-guassian-time-series.png)
     ![random gaussian series](assets/timeseries-generating-process/random-guassian-time-series-autocorrelation.png)

-??? note "GluonTS Synthetic Data Generator"

-    The time series deep learning package comes with a handy synthetic data generator.
-For example, to generate a time series of random Gaussian, we only need the following code.

-    ```python
-    from gluonts.dataset.artificial import recipe as rcp
-    g_rg = rcp.RandomGaussian(stddev=2)
-    g_rp_series = rcp.evaluate(g_rg, 100)
-    ```

 ## General Linear Processes

 A popular model for modeling as well as generating time series is the autoregressive (AR) model.
 An AR is formulated as